ikramsyawal/week-11-learn/README.md

 npx sequelize-cli db:migrate --env docker npx sequelize-cli db:seed:all --env docker

+### API Test

+To Access the api you can use port 8080

 ### Running Tests

 To run the unit tests inside the Docker container, use the following command: